My goal is to create work that grabs attention and interest at first sight and rewards repeated, thoughtful viewing.

 The cubists would view an object from a closely grouped collection of physical and temporal perspectives.
 What I’m doing enlarges on that concept of mixed perspectives by widening the range and focus.
 Not multiple views a few paces apart, but multiple views in widely differing directions and scales.

-Here for your listening pleasure is an interview I did with Yael Ksander on WFIU.
+Here for your listening pleasure is an interview I did with Yael Ksander on WFIU radio.

 Group show at iFell Gallery, Bloomington, IN

 Solo show at Bloomingfoods 3 locations, Bloomington, IN

 Juried “Art of Chocolate” group show, People’s Choice Award

 Solo show at Blue Studio Gallery, Bloomington, IN

 Group show at Blueline Gallery, Bloomington, IN

 “Ghosts of Foreclosure” solo exhibition of photo remixes of empty foreclosed homes at El Norteño Gallery, Bloomington, IN

 “What Am I Looking At” solo exhibition of photo remixes at John Waldron Arts Center, Rosemary P. Miller Gallery, Bloomington, IN